steafen/go-json-rest/README.md

 #### JWT

-Demonstrates how to use the [Json Web Token Auth Middleware](https://github.com/StephanDollberg/go-json-rest-middleware-jwt) to authenticate via a JWT token.
+Demonstrates how to use the [JSON Web Token Auth Middleware](https://github.com/StephanDollberg/go-json-rest-middleware-jwt) to authenticate via a JWT token.

 curl demo:
 ``` sh